DevExpress/Blazor/demo/BlazorDemo.ServerSide/BlazorDemo/Pages/Grid/Columns/Descriptions/Grid-Columns-ColumnResize.md

 The DevExpress Blazor [Grid](https://docs.devexpress.com/Blazor/403143/grid) allows users to resize columns.
 When a user position the mouse pointer over the right edge of a column, the cursor becomes a double-sided arrow.
 The grid controls indicate that the user can drag the column edge and change the column width.
-Users can also double-click a column's right border to apply the optimal width.
+Users can also double-click a column's right border to apply the optimal width (best fit).

 To specify whether and how users can resize Grid columns, set the [ColumnResizeMode](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.ColumnResizeMode) property to one of the following values: